 We have planned a dive with Indigo Scuba out of Gordon’s Bay, for Sunday morning.
 Having never dived there I want to “test the waters” there first before I drag a bunch of you to a place I have never dived.
 Next weekend is the Navy Festival so if the conditions are right for False Bay it will mean a really early start, by early I mean being there by 7.00 am or alternatively a weekend of boat dives if the Atlantic shapes up.

 We have booked our flights for this trip (7-12 May) so if you are joining us remember to book your flight quite soon.
 Our plan is to stay at Motel do Mar as it is right next to the dive centre and practically on the beach.
 The accommodation is in smallish chalets that sleep four, but four people that know one another, so we will juggle the arrangements to suit the group.

 We are planning on doing the 8 dives as discussed and the weather at that time of year is really stable and we should have exceptional diving.
 We are limiting the number to 12 as this is the maximum number of divers on a boat and I would like to keep us together.
 We will however do at least one deep dive to a site called Pinnacles, it’s the place for bull sharks and hammerheads, not to be missed.

-Sunday we dived with Grant and did the SAS Good Hope wreck, the second dive was to the SAS Pietermaritzburg wreck and despite the greenish looking water and a howling current, below the thermocline it was a pleasant 6-8 metre visibility.
+Sunday we dived the SAS Good Hope wreck, the second dive was to the SAS Pietermaritzburg wreck and despite the greenish looking water and a howling current, below the thermocline it was a pleasant 6-8 metre visibility.

 Diving is addictive!